 PyMuPDF only~$5Any server

 pdfmux on a $20/month Hetzner VPS processes 100K pages with table extraction, OCR fallback, and quality auditing.
 We validated this throughput in our real-world benchmark across 1,422 pages of SEC filings and Supreme Court opinions.
+The same VPS handles the chunking pipeline that feeds the embedding step, so for most RAG workloads you don’t need to split extraction and chunking across separate boxes.

 FAQ

 Can pdfmux run in a Docker container without GPU?
 Yes.
 The entire pipeline runs on CPU.
 A basic Docker image with pip install pdfmux[tables,ocr] is all you need.
+For Alpine, use the slim-bookworm Debian base instead — RapidOCR’s wheels don’t ship for musl.

 Can I use pdfmux in a serverless function?
 The core package (without [tables]) works in Lambda/Cloud Functions with a ~20MB footprint.
 The [tables] extra requires a longer cold start (Docling model loading) — use a container or persistent server for that.
+Most teams split it: core in Lambda, tables on a small persistent worker that the Lambda calls only when classification flags table-heavy pages.

 Keep reading

-Last updated: March 2026
+Last updated: May 18, 2026